adonisjs/v5-docs/content/guides/http/request.md

 ## Content negotiation

-[Content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) is a mechanism that is used for serving different representations of a resource from the same URL.
+[Content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) is a mechanism used to serve different representations of a resource from the same URL.

 The client making the request can negotiate for the **resource representation**, **charset**, **language**, and **encoding** using different `Accept` headers, and you can handle them as follows.